Scholarships for Cancer Patients and Survivors

 - Diagnosis: Any life-threatening illness, including cancer; the "life grants" are intended to be used to fulfill a dream or pay for a project that will make a difference in the recipient's life and the lives of others.
 This award is focused on community service.

 Cancer for College

-- Age: No age requirement.
-The scholarships are available for attendance at a four-year or two-year undergraduate institution or graduate school.
+- Additional requirements: Scholarships are available for attendance at a four-year or two-year undergraduate institution or graduate school.